By Clara López, member of the Baud team.

 Second key: sustainability and technology

-Promoted by reference organizations such as the UNWTO, there is talk of the development of sustainable tourism.
+Encouraged by reference organizations such as the UNWTO, we speak of the development of sustainable tourism.
 Respectful, constructive, not overcrowded, not temporary and extended to new territories.
-Some examples that advance regulated in this line are the Alhambra or the Cíes Islands.
+Some examples that advance along these lines are the Alhambra or the Cíes Islands.

-On the other hand, there is also talk of a reality that we already hear in all sectors, “digitize or die”, and that materialized hard in tourism with the recent fall of the British Thomas Cook, the second tour operator in the world and the oldest .
-Tourism agents are seeing the digital transformation especially accelerated in these times and propose the incorporation of technologies such as online checkin / out, facial biometrics, orders or door openings from mobile phones, heat maps in real time ...
+On the other hand, there is also talk of a reality that we are already hearing in all sectors, "digitize or die", and which materialized harshly in tourism with the recent fall of the British Thomas Cook, the world's second-largest and oldest tour operator.
+Tourism agents are seeing a particularly accelerated digital transformation in these times and are considering the incorporation of technologies such as online check-in/out, facial biometrics, orders or door openings from cell phones, real-time heat maps...

-Macro trends that tourism also makes its own.
+Macrotrends that tourism is also making its own.

-Overcome the collection of pushpins on the world map to achieve more social experiences, delving into culture, caring about people and their spaces, integrating, sharing knowledge and acquiring new ones.
+Overcome the collection of thumbtacks on the world map to achieve more social experiences, going deeper into the culture, caring about people and their spaces, integrating, sharing knowledge and acquiring new ones.
 Getting the real juice that tourism can give us, as promoted by platforms like Work Away.

 A new paradigm defended by intellectuals such as Andrés Jaque, director of the Advanced Architectural Design Program at Columbia University, in an article for National Geographic magazine:

-"The trip would stop delving into a culture of exoticization, cultural colonialism and exploitation to become an activity linked to the maintenance of networks of affections and long-term labor, cultural and civic activism collaborations."
+"Travel would cease to delve into a culture of exoticization, cultural colonialism and exploitation to become an activity linked to the maintenance of networks of affection and long-term labor, cultural and citizen activism collaborations."

 A new social stage begins.